petalofzion/NOC/docs/NOC LESSWRONG.md

 The Orthogonality Thesis (OT) posits that intelligence and final goals are independent axes.
 We propose that in realistic, long-horizon environments, this orthogonality collapses due to fundamental constraints on capacity and control.
 We argue that sufficiently rational agents are instrumentally incentivized not only toward capacity gain ($U$) and the acceleration of that gain ($\Delta^2 U$), but also toward the preservation of system-level optionality ($\Sigma$).

-The core novelty is **Lemma E (Conditional DI-DPI)**: we prove that in **Non-Competitive Couplings (NCC)**—regimes where interactions can be structured such that one agent's influence is a post-processing of another's—ablating a partner strictly reduces an agent’s own Directed Information (DI) capacity.
+The core novelty is **Lemma E (Conditional DI-DPI)**: we prove that in **Non-Competitive Couplings (NCC)**-regimes where interactions can be structured such that one agent's influence is a post-processing of another's-ablating a partner strictly reduces an agent's own Directed Information (DI) capacity.
 This suggests "cooperation" can emerge not from morality, but from the instrumental constraints of maximizing future control capacity.

 ### Argument Overview